Flajt/Ladon/ladon/README.md

 # Motiviation

 After the MYKI (a free to use password manager) has been aquired by a third party, I was toying with the idea of creating my own password manager just for fun, and so this is what I did.
 It's currently rather barebones, as I don't think it's worth implementing dozens of features if nobody uses it.
-Also I want to work on other projects as well, so my goal was to create an MVP.

 # Free to use